damodhar92/Projects/Excel Projects/Gokul Store Data Analysis/README.md

 # Gokul Store Sales Data Analysis

 ### Problem statement
-Gokul Store is an Online Textile Store conducting business across various channels such as Amzone, Flipkart, and Ajio.
+Gokul Store is an Online Textile Store conducting business across various channels such as Amazon, Flipkart, and Ajio.
 Gokul Store wants to create an annual sales report analysis for 2023.
 So, that Gokul can understand their customers and grow more sales in 2024.

 #### Link to Excel WorkBook:- [Gokul Store Analysis](https://1drv.ms/x/c/a14dbffb1a804043/EQW_Ui2SNHFGhNfJVSoQYIYB3z3KDS9wKXSUQqlmF33Krg?e=C5Kbym)